adegard/markdown-cv/index.md

 Plant Development Specialist - Projects/Maintenance

-- The company was involved in the production of household detergents.
+- The company is involved in the production of household detergents.
-- I was responsible for the design of new plants and chemical process modifications, including P&I, Data sheets, Yellow Reviews, and piping/instrumentation specifications.
+- I was responsible for the design of new plants (eg. Ethanol storage tank and dosing ayatem, hypochlorite tank and dosing system).
+- to fulfill this activity, I managed to prepare P&I drawings, Data sheets, Yellow Reviews and piping/instrumentation specifications.
 - I also managed plant maintenance interventions, providing training to production people.
 I worked also with Software Engineer designing logical control sequences, and conducting HAZOP studies.

 `09/2002-2010`